What Is An Abandoned Cart?

 Abandoned carts occur when potential buyers add products to their shopping carts but do not complete their transactions.
 HubSpot reports that an average of 73.9% of carts contain items that remain unpurchased.

-Many factors contribute to cart abandonment, such as competitive pricing, uncertainty about store credibility and general forgetfulness.
+Many factors contribute to shopping cart abandonment, such as competitive pricing, uncertainty about store credibility and general forgetfulness.
 However, abandoned shopping carts do not automatically translate lost sales.

 Rather, an optimized abandoned cart email strategy provides the perfect opportunity for brands to recover revenue.
 In this post, we outline clear strategies to help nurture potential buyers and encourage them to convert.